concinim/wh-acd/getting-started.md

 # Getting started tutorial
 {: #getting-started}

-This short tutorial introduces the IBM Watson Annotator for Clinical Data (ACD) with example requests and links to additional resources.
+This short tutorial introduces the {{site.data.keyword.wh-acd_full_notm}} with example requests and links to additional resources.

 {: shortdesc}